-Fasalidas’ Castle in the royal compound is the highlight here.
+One of Ethiopia’s largest and most impressive cities, with its walled Royal Enclosure with the extremely well preserved Fasalidas’ Castle in the royal compound.
 It is also the access town to the Simien Mountains.

 Due to its unique geography, Ethiopia experiences a diverse climate.
 The very best time to go is from October through February for lovely clear skies.

 Travelling around Ethiopia by road is an experience in itself, through farms and villages, witnessing daily life and sharing the roads with cows and goats!
 One of the most memorable meals was at a roadside restaurant run by four sisters who fed us local delicacies and of course the world’s best coffee, roasted right in front of us.

 The castles of Gondar were a revelation, dating back to 1630.
 The Royal Enclosure features a steam room, a concert hall and a weekend house complete with a swimming pool!
 Who would have thought – castles in Africa?!

 Lalibela was an absolute highlight.
 Capital of Ethiopia in the 12th century, King Lalibela built a series of 11 churches here, each carved out of a single solid rock!
 Starting with what would eventually be the roof, they carved down and then inside.
 Incredibly, these churches are still in daily use, and life continues fairly much as it did 900 years ago.